ExplorerPlan/alien-invasion/README.md

 # Alien Invasion
-An easy game implemented in Python
+An easy game implemented in Python based on the Python crash course

+And add some original elements: